DennyScott/service-worker-talk/service-worker.md

 We can even do things like, host specific pages if the user is offline, and cache those pages.

 ### Cache first strategy

+We are going to attempt to find assets that are already in our service worker.
+If we can find those assets, we return those, if we don't find the assets, then we will call the network.

+## 05 - Cache First Strategy